inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/users.md

 pipenv run invenio users create email@domain.edu --active --confirm
 ```

 This will automatically confirm the account.
-If you want to force the user to verify their email address, leave off the `--confirm` paramter.
+If you want to force the user to verify their email address, leave off the `--confirm` parameter.

 To give an account admin permissions, run: